WebAssembly/spec/document/appendix/implementation.rst

 * the number of :ref:`values <syntax-val>` on the :ref:`stack <syntax-stack>`

-If the runtime limits of an implementation are exceeded during execution of a computation, then it may terminate that computation by causing a trap or reporting an embedder-specific error to the invoking code.
+If the runtime limits of an implementation are exceeded during execution of a computation, then it may terminate that computation and report an embedder-specific error to the invoking code.

 Some of the above limits may already be verified during instantiation, in which case an implementation may report exceedance in the same manner as for :ref:`syntactic limits <impl-syntax>`.